dmalawey/blog/README.md

 # December 2023

+## 12.25 Modern Mistletoe

+Christmas is here today and since I'm in my texas home alone (but not lonely) I get lots of time to think.
+I think that a "free hugs" shirt or sign is the modern version of Mistletoe, a christmas-time tradition rarely practiced since year 2000 but still found in Christmas songs across the world.

+First, you need to understand the context of a kiss throughout history.
+When I spent time in south america, I noticed a multitude of parallels between historical USA and modern Brazil, for example.
+It's common to greet with a kiss and a hug.
+If I meet a new friend for the very first time, it is common to give a kiss on the cheek if she is a lady and a hug if it is a man.
+More business-like interactions are somewhat decoupled from this while family interactions are very plugged into this practice.
+I'd argue anyway, that business interactions are the "developed country" flavoring in a "developing country."
+So, if you want to know about historical America, look at a less developed nation and it's practices _outside_ of the business context.
+In europe as well, where folks are better linked to their roots, you'll find family and friends offering a kiss to one another.

+As a young boy I heard about mistletoe and thought that was a tradition that sounded quite promiscuous and sensual whereas the world would barely notice this tradition - it wouldn't stand out at all from the rest of the traditions.
+An adult man kissing his sister or his mother is completely normal.
+On the other hand, if I picture my two sisters and who they've kissed the most in this year, it is certainly their dogs.
+Surely the dog receives dozens of kisses per day.
+This love, in older generations, was offered to family and friends.

+What else has changed?
+We are becoming less attuned to social cues.
+Mistletoe is a subtle detail of a decorated home while a "free hugs" is very in-your-face.
+Nowadays, we are so flooded with messages that in order to get someone's attention, one must literally spell it out for you.
+That makes me a bit sad.
+I wish that I could behave these days with adopted culture from some of the other countries where I've spent time, and with behaviors I feel represent me better as a human, and I'd not be judged poorly by other Americans.
+If only I spoke no English, I'd be liberated to behave the way that I want to behave, in positive and loving ways, and not receive any ridicule.
+In fact, folks might just open their minds to other ways of living, and an inkling of change might take place.

 ## 12.19 Who are you? - The Who

 Around September I asked my two sisters this question.
 Who are you?
 What describes you as a person?
 It's now mid December but I could not yet get an answer.
 The question can be difficult but regarding myself I've been working on this for over a year and each time I explore, I discover more.
 Quite honestly it makes me appreciate an individual as I discover who they are.